Shin Ji-min: 2017–2020: Solo activities, bullying allegations and retirement from industry

 In October 2017, Jimin released the single "Hallelujah", a Latin-pop influenced dance track, a collaboration with magazine W Korea.

 Jimin sung the OST for tvN's A Korean Odyssey together with Seo Yu-na, the song is called "If You Were Me" and it was released on January 28, 2018.

 On July 3, 2020, former AOA member Kwon Mina alleged in an Instagram post that Jimin had bullied her for a decade, which led to Kwon's withdrawal from the group in May 2019.
 She posted a photo of her scarred wrist and claimed to have attempted suicide as a result of the bullying.
 Jimin reportedly responded to the accusations by posting the word "fiction" to her Instagram Stories before deleting it shortly after.
 Kwon criticized the post, stating, "Fiction?
 It's too scary to say it's fiction."
 The allegations led to Jimin's departure from the group and the halt of all her activities in the entertainment industry.

 On January 13, 2022, FNC Entertainment announced that Jimin's contract with the company has expired.

 2022–present: Return to the industry

-After a three-year hiatus from the entertainment industry, it was announced on July 14, 2022, that Jimin had signed an exclusive contract with Alo Malo Entertainment, and will be making her return to the entertainment industry.
+After a two-year hiatus from the entertainment industry, it was announced on July 14, 2022, that Jimin had signed an exclusive contract with Alo Malo Entertainment, and will be making her return to the entertainment industry.
 In August 2022, Jimin joined the cast of JTBC's The Second World, a survival show for girl-group rappers.